AkiraCrews-Low/Simple-Password-Manager/README.md

 ---

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it.

----

 ## Contributions
 Contributions, issues, and feature requests are welcome!
 Feel free to check out the [issues page](https://github.com/your_username/your_repo_name/issues) or submit a pull request.